Leading the Charge in Structural Battery Characterization

 This webinar will address how techniques such as gas sorption, mercury porosimetry, capillary flow porometry, and gas pycnometry can quickly and accurately help battery designers navigate these parameters, ultimately ensuring reliable characterization of battery components including the anode, cathode, and separator.
 The result?
 Better, safer, more efficient batteries.

-Dr. Struckhoff, Anton Paar QuantaTec’s head of applications, has more than 10 years of experience in powder and porous materials characterization, most of those with Quantachrome Instruments before Anton Paar’s acquisition in 2018.
+Dr. Struckhoff, Anton Paar QuantaTec’s head of applications, has more than 10 years of experience in powder and porous materials characterization.
 Dr. Struckhoff graduated from the University of Michigan with a PhD in materials chemistry.
 She is the author on 30 scientific publications in the porous materials field, has presented at major conferences around the world, and advises researchers daily in experimental design and data interpretation.